sebivenlo/ESD-2023-Ansible/Practical/prerequisite.md

 # Prerequieres

+The files needed for docker are located in the docker folder.

 ### Start the Docker Container:

 Run the following command in the directory where your `docker-compose.yml` file is located: